pymupdf/PyMuPDF/README.md

 * search for text
 * extract text and images
 * convert to other formats: PDF, (X)HTML, XML, JSON, text
+* perform Optical Character Recognition if Tesseract is installed

 > To some degree, PyMuPDF can therefore be used as an [image converter](https://github.com/pymupdf/PyMuPDF/wiki/How-to-Convert-Images): it can read a range of input formats and can produce **Portable Network Graphics (PNG)**, **Portable Anymaps** (**PNM**, etc.), **Portable Arbitrary Maps (PAM)**, **Adobe Postscript** and **Adobe Photoshop** documents, making the use of other graphics packages obselete in these cases.
 But interfacing with e.g. PIL/Pillow for image input and output is easy as well.